 These grants are aimed at supporting activities that will enhance the visibility of the IACCP and cross-cultural psychology, and:

 - spark awareness and interest in cross-cultural psychology (among academics, practitioners, the community)

 - build local capacity and access to resources for conducting cross-cultural research

 - spark networking among cross-cultural psychologists across or within regions

-IACCP invites applications for the second round of the IACCP Spark Grants.
-Application deadline: July 10.
+IACCP invites applications for the third round of the IACCP Spark Grants.
+Application deadline: April 30.